maanuw/Fundamentals-of-Data-Science/Conceptual-Design-Deliverable-1/README.md

 ## Project Description:
+This project aims to explore the  sales of the Video Game industry by considering the biggest actors in that ecosystem, namely the Publishers/Developers as well as the platform on which it runs.
+We will design a Data-mart to make available the data needed to perform all kinds of exploration, analysis and predictions.
+To help us structure this Data-mart, we use the following grain.
+### Grain:
-### Grain: The popularity and sales of a game made by a specific publisher for a specific console.
+The popularity and sales of a game made by a specific publisher for a specific console.
 ## Conceptual model:
 ![updated-model](../img/model.png)